Primordial black holes versus their impersonators at gravitational wave observatories: Results

 In \cref{fig:max_dL_mass_subsolar_NS}, we show the maximum redshift at which a $3\sigma$ measure of a sub-solar mass PBH is possible in a merger with a neutron star (NS) of varying masses.
 Therefore we show the redshift $z_{3\sigma}$ such that

 The waveform used is \texttt{TaylorF2}, which includes leading-order tidal effects but lacks merger and ringdown information—resulting in a conservative estimate of the sensitivity.
+This choice is made because none of the full inspiral-merger-ringdown waveforms respects physical constraints, i.e., the more massive body is a NS and the secondary body is a BH.
 The panels depict three spin configurations: low spins, high spin of the PBH and high aligned spins of both bodies.
 Spins have a modest impact on the inspiral phase, so we find very weak modifications in the different configurations.
 The optimal configuration is reached for $M_{\rm NS}\sim2.1\,M_\odot$ and $M_{\rm PBH}\sim0.5\,M_\odot$, with the median horizon redshift extending beyond $z\sim 1$.
 This highlights the importance of heavy neutron star companions in maximizing the reach of PBH identification.

 In \cref{fig:max_dL_mass_subsolar_BH}, we consider instead mergers of a sub-solar mass PBH with a stellar black hole companion and we still examine 3$\sigma$ sub-solar detection.
-This time, we use the \texttt{IMRPhenomXAS} waveform to account for high mass ratios.
+This time, we use the \texttt{IMRPhenomXAS} waveform that allows us to account for high mass ratios.
 Three spin configurations are again analyzed, showing a more pronounced effect from the high spins alignment compared to the NS case, due to the inclusion of the merger in the evaluation.
 The maximum redshift is attained for BH mass $M_{\rm BH} \sim 40\,M_\odot$ and PBH masses around $M_{\rm PBH} \sim 0.4\,M_\odot$, reaching beyond $z \sim 3$.
 The left panel (low spins) shows the lowest redshift contours, while the right panel (high aligned spins) demonstrates the highest detection reach.
 The dashed contour denotes the threshold beyond which the mass ratio $q > 50$.
 The choice of such a threshold is strongly dependent on the goals of the analysis.
 E.g., in the context of Bayesian parameter estimations, similar thresholds are put in place; however, this choice is a complex topic, dependent on the waveform model, the spins, and total mass of the event~\cite{Rink:2024swg, Gadre:2022sed, Lam:2023oga, Ohme:2011zm}.
 In this work, we consider events inside the full calibration range of \texttt{IMRPhenomXAS}~\cite{Pratten:2020XAS}.
 Beyond $q > 1000$, shown in white, the waveform lies outside the calibration range.
 This plot confirms that high-mass, high-spin BH companions enable the deepest reach for sub-solar PBHs.